ckaestne/seaibib/README.md

 > Interesting idea to identify which inputs to a machine-learning algorithm have large effects on the produced model (i.e., some form of sensitivity analysis).
 Focused on specific classes of graph-based algorithms like Pagerank.

+Bhatt, Umang, Alice Xiang, Shubham Sharma, Adrian Weller, Ankur Taly, Yunhan Jia, Joydeep Ghosh, Ruchir Puri, José MF Moura, and Peter Eckersley.
+"Explainable machine learning in deployment."
+In Proceedings of the 2020 Conference on Fairness, Accountability, and Transparency, pp. 648-657.
+2020.

+> An interview study asking practioners about how they use explainability techniques.
+Finding that they are mostly used internally, mostly for debugging, and mostly using SHAP values.
+Also somewhat useful includes abstract examples/scenarios of how explainability techniques are used in 6 companies.

 ## Data Quality and Data Management